 The Provisional Report will continue to be produced as it is important to have an early view of the data especially for issues such as Delayed Transfers of Care (DToC).

-The Performance Report (previously the Final Report) will be produced using the same timeframe that is currently adopted, i.e. following the two months for submission.
+The Performance Report (previously the Final Report) will be produced using the same timeframe that is currently adopted, i.e. following the Performance and Provisional submission windows.

 These reports will be classed as “Experimental Statistics”, containing all measures that would have been included previously and any new measures will be added to this publication in due course.